refinedev/refine/documentation/docs/tutorial/3-adding-crud-actions/2-add-show-page.md

 });
 ```

 We use the `queryOptions` object to make sure the associated `categories` data is fetched only after the blog post record has been successfully retrieved.
-By setting the `enabled` property to `true` only if the `blog_posts` record variable is truthy, we are able to control the fetching of `categories` record:
+By setting the `enabled` property to `true` only if the `blog_posts` record variable is truthy, we are able to control the fetching of `categories` record.

 [Refer to the `useOne()` documentation for more information &#8594](/docs/api-reference/core/hooks/data/useOne/)